How we produce

 After perfect drying, the celluloid-coated body of the accordion is polished using special pastes and polishing brushes.
 The accordion has a perfect glossy appearance that has a long durability.

-It’s time to breathe life into the accordion, bass mechanics is created and the mechanics of the treble – right hand.
+It’s time to breathe life into the accordion, creating bass mechanics and the treble mechanics.
 Drawbars and other components are installed, which must fit in the holes exactly in order to maintain their smooth movement inside the body of the accordion and so that the sound is not disturbed by anything.

 VALVING AND WAXING